-This webinar will cover the principles underlying DNA-Encoded Library (DEL) based drug discovery along with the history of the technology’s development.
-DyNAbind’s emphasis on fragment-based DEL discovery will then be discussed, followed by the presentation of a case study which goes from initial DEL screen through to kinetic hit validation and fragment-linking off-DNA before verifying hit compound performance in an inhibition assay.
-The webinar will conclude with the presentation of DyNAbind’s commercially available off-the-shelf fragment-based library.
+This webinar covers the principles underlying DNA-Encoded Library (DEL) based drug discovery along with the history of the technology’s development.
+DyNAbind’s emphasis on fragment-based DEL discovery is discussed first, followed by the presentation of a case study which goes from initial DEL screen through to kinetic hit validation and fragment-linking off-DNA before verifying hit compound performance in an inhibition assay.
+The webinar concludes with the presentation of DyNAbind’s commercially available off-the-shelf fragment-based library.

 - By the end of this webinar you will be able to understand the concepts behind DNA-Encoded Library drug discovery